 Albany and the Great Southern hosted the 2016 Sustainable Economic Growth for Regional Australia (SEGRA) conference, Australia’s premier national forum on sustainable regional development, from 26-28 October 2016.
 A successful partnership bid led by the GSDC secured the conference for the region.

 A record number of delegates attended the conference, and explored opportunities and challenges in regional development.
-GSDC Chair Ross Thornton welcomed delegates to the region and opened the event, introducing the first keynote speakers, WA Regional Development Minister Terry Redman and Senator Dean Smith.
+GSDC Chair Ross Thornton welcomed delegates to the region and opened the event.

 - Idea Couture CEO Idris Mootee, an acclaimed innovation expert